Yehuda-sh/GYMovoo-v1/docs/DEMO_DATA_SUMMARY.md

 3. **Performance Testing:** Ensure app handles the demo data efficiently
 4. **Analytics Testing:** Verify reporting and insights generation

+## 📋 Important Guidelines

+**For Future Demo Data Work:** See `docs/DEMO_DATA_GUIDELINES.md` for critical rules about data integrity and source authenticity.
+Never add fields or values not present in original data sources.

 ---

 **Generated with:** Realistic workout algorithms using existing service architecture